This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Louisiana Medical Malpractice Laws

 A medical malpractice case over a birth injury can be very complicated and time-consuming.
-It helps you to understand some of the state laws that govern these cases so you, along with your lawyer, can make the best choices for your child.
+It helps you understand some of the state laws that govern these cases so you and your lawyer can make the best choices for your child.

 Louisiana law also requires that you go before a medical review panel before being able to file your lawsuit.[2]
 The group will decide if your case has merit.

-The decision is not binding, but it can be used in court if your case goes to trial.
+The decision is not binding but can be used in court if your case goes to trial.
 This review panel requirement is a fundamental reason you need a good lawyer on your side.

-While medical malpractice laws are strictly state laws, disability rights are mandated at the federal and state level.
-A law relevant to children with cerebral palsy is the Individuals with Disabilities Education Act.[3]
-It entitles all children to have an appropriate education.
+While medical malpractice laws are strictly state laws, disability rights are mandated at the federal and state levels.
+A law relevant to children with cerebral palsy is the Individuals with Disabilities Education Act [4], which entitles all children to an appropriate education.

 For a disabled child, education should mirror that of any other child as much as possible.
 If you believe your child’s education is being limited, you and your disability rights lawyer can fight for greater access and better services.

-Attorneys specializing in rights for the disabled know how to handle state laws or agencies to advocate for your child.
+Attorneys specializing in rights for people with disabilities know how to handle state laws or agencies to advocate for your child.
 Based on the state or federal services, your child may be entitled to compensation or health care, and if you are not receiving it or those funds are cut, your lawyer can help you fight it.

 When you have a child with cerebral palsy, you need every advocate you can get, including a Louisiana cerebral palsy lawyer.
 This expert in the law will help fight for your child’s rights, access to compensation, and justice for medical errors that should never have happened.